nocejo/trev/README.md

 ## trevrc

-`trevrc` is an optional plain text file that can contain configuration instructions for `trev` and is looked for and read at the beginning of every execution.
+`trevrc` (or `.trevrc` depending on the location), is an optional plain text file that can contain configuration instructions for `trev` and is looked for and read at the beginning of every execution.
 Instructions in this file are in the form:
 ```
 review.mode.parameter = value
 ```